ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 This assignment is intended to help you gain a greater grasp of creating complex objects and collections, data binding, customizing controls, and more complex relationships between objects.

-#### Create the IOrderItem interface and implement it on all MenuItems
+#### Create the IMenuItem interface and implement it on all MenuItems

 In order to add menu items to an `Order`, they need to have the same type.
 We can accomplish this by making them each implement an interface.
-You will need to write an `IOrderItem` interface, defined in a file named _IOrderItem.cs_.
+You will need to write an `IMenuItem` interface, defined in a file named _IMenuItem.cs_.
 It should require the following properties:

 * `Price` - A `decimal` get-only property representing the price of the menu item.
 * `Calories` - A `uint` get-only property representing the calories of the menu item.
 * `SpecialInstructions` - An `IEnumerable<string>` get-only property representing the special instructions for preparing the menu item.
 * `Name` - A `string` get-only property representing the name of the menu item (this should be the same string as is returned from the `ToString()` method).

-You will then need to implement the `IOrderItem` interface on **all** of your data classes, i.e. all 12 zodiac-themed food classes, plus the base classes for `Entree`, `Side`, `Drink`, `Treat`, and `Gyro`.
+You will then need to implement the `IMenuItem` interface on **all** of your data classes, i.e. all 12 zodiac-themed food classes, plus the base classes for `Entree`, `Side`, `Drink`, `Treat`, and `Gyro`.
 Note this may involve adding properties to classes that previously did not have them!

 #### Implement functionality for the Order class

-In the Data project, create an `Order` class to represent an order, which is a collection of `IOrderItems`.
-You will need to create public `Add(IOrderItem item)` and `Remove(IOrderItem item)` methods, which add or remove `IOrderItems` respectively.
+In the Data project, create an `Order` class to represent an order, which is a collection of `IMenuItems`.
+You will need to create public `Add(IMenuItem item)` and `Remove(IMenuItem item)` methods, which add or remove `IMenuItems` respectively.
 Additionally, you should implement a getter and setter for `SalesTaxRate` (a decimal, default 0.09) and getter-only properties for `Subtotal` (a decimal), `Tax` (a decimal), and `Total` (a decimal).
 The `Subtotal` is the total price for all items in the order, the `Tax` is the `Subtotal` multiplied by the `SalesTaxRate`, and `Total` is the sum of the `Subtotal` and `Tax`.
 It should also provide a property `Calories` which is a unsigned integer, and the sum of all the calories of the items in the order.

 Additionally, the `Order` should have an identifying `Number` getter property, which is unique to each order.
 An easy way to ensure uniqueness is to have a private static field, i.e. `nextOrderNumber`, which is initialized to 1.
 In the `Order` constructor, set this order's `Number` property to `nextOrderNumber` and then increment `nextOrderNumber`.
 When your next order is created, it will use the incremented value, and increment it again.
 Technically this only ensures a single Point of Sale terminal is using unique order numbers (as multiple terminals will have duplicate values), but it is sufficient for now.